esl/MongooseIM/doc/Contributions.md

 Apache license 2.0

+!!!
+Info
-Note: amoc stands for "A Murder of Crows"
+    amoc stands for "A Murder of Crows"

 ### exml